| Clinical symptoms

 Get familiar with canine leishmaniasis.
 Sponsored by Bioguard Corporation and presented by Prof. Dr. Nihat Toplu, this is the next webinar you don't want to miss it.

-Access to the on-demand recording is FREE
+Access to the on-demand recording is FREE Obtain a CERTIFICATE of attendance

 During the presentation, we will cover the clinicopathologic approach to lymphadenopathy and splenomegaly in dogs, along with the various infectious and non-infectious causes that can lead to these conditions.
 Additionally, we'll examine the pathogenesis of immune reactions against Leishmania spp. pathogens that can cause lymphadenopathy and splenomegaly in dogs.
 We'll explore how these pathogens can escape the immune system and the different diagnostic methods that can be used during the clinical course.
 Specifically, we'll delve into the working mechanisms and diagnostic value of cytology/immunoassay, immunochromatography, serology, and PCR methods.